maxhbr/LDBcollector/md/mpich2.md

                         "mpich2"
                     ],
                     "__impliedId": "mpich2",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this is missing the anti-publicity-use clause, and doesn't\nmention sublicensing, but otherwise, it is functionally identical to MIT.\n"
+                                "Per Fedora, this is missing the anti-publicity-use clause, and doesn't\nmention sublicensing, but otherwise, it is functionally identical to MIT.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [